team-diana/T0R0-NavigationMap/README.md

-# T0-R0 Mission Control GUI
+# T0-R0 Navigation Map GUI
-A GUI to display all most vital data from T0-R0 rover
+A GUI to display a map that display obstacles of the surroundings.

 ## Dependencies
 ### Mosquitto - MQTT Broker